 What are your tips for living on a stringent budget?

 Kate is a work-at-home mom to (almost) 4 kids — Bekah, age 4.5; Daniel, age 3; Jacob, 1; and baby #4, due mid-March 2013.
 She is married to Ben, a wonderfully supportive husband!
 She blogs at Modern Alternative Mama, where she writes about natural health, real food, parenting, and all things “green.”
-She also recently launched Modern Alternative Kitchen, a site about traditional cooking, and is about to launch Modern Alternative Pregnancy.
+She also recently launched Modern Alternative Kitchen, a site about traditional cooking.
 In her “free” time, she enjoys sewing, crafting, cooking, and playing with her children.
 Follow her on Facebook!